ibm-cloud-docs/AnalyticsEngine/installing-additional-libraries.md

  If you install from a local or remote archive, use:

  ```
- pip install <archive url or or local file path>
+ pip install <archive url or local file path>
  ```

 Note that the additional libraries get installed under `~/pipAnaconda3Packages/`.

 ### Python 2

+Python 2 is only supported on `AE 1.1`  clusters.

 To install Python 2.7 libraries, your script must install in the `conda2` environment by first setting the following environment variables: